petzich/docker-nginx-letsencrypt/README.md

 * `/css/` onto `/var/www/html/css`
 * `/images/` onto `/images/`

+## Extending

+You can extend the image with your own configuration.
+Make your derived docker image by using

+`FROM petzi/nginx-letsencrypt:x.y.z`

+### /extraconf processing

+WARNING: The processing of these files might change until the 1.0 release.

+You can add files in a top-level-directory `/extraconf`.
+Those files will be processed by the entrypoint script and added to the nginx configuration.
+Example filenames:

+`http_compression.conf`
+`ssl_custom_rewrites.conf.inc`
+`stream_tcp_socket.conf.orig`

+#### File extension processing

+0. All files in `/extraconf` will be placed into the directory `/etc/nginx/conf.d`
+0. `http_*.conf` will be included in the `http` section of the main configuration
+0. `stream_*.conf` will be included in the `stream` section of the main configuration
+0. `ssl_*.conf.inc` will be included in the https configuration

+#### Processing of files with environment variables

+You can also create some files with an extension `*.orig`.
+Those files will be processed to replace environment variables in the configuration file and produce the corresponding file.

+0. `stream_*.conf.orig`: Replace environment variables and output as `stream_*.conf`
+0. `ssl_*.conf.inc.orig`: Replace environment variables and output as `ssl_*.conf.inc`

+You should place environment variables inside those files using the dollar sign and curly braces:
+`${MY_ENV_VAR}`.
+This processing is also done internally for some files in this docker image.
+Use the file `conf/http_default_ssl.conf.orig` as an example.

 ## Contributing

 There are some development tools set up.
 Install vagrant and run: